3 Common Risks the Day After Easter

 My prayer is that you are greatly encouraged and filled with hope for the weeks and months to come!

-1) Comparison and Disappointment
+1) Comparison and disappointment over gratitude and hope

-Comparing your church to others is natural but usually not helpful.
+Comparing your church to others is natural but not helpful.
 When you focus on the attendance of other churches, two unhealthy outcomes are common.

 The better choice is to thank God for His work in other churches and focus on gratitude for every good thing that happened on Easter at your church.